 Meyer Friedman A B Theory

-Characteristics of Type A Personality
+What Are the Main Characteristics of Type A Personality?

 Type A personality is often associated with competitive, ambitious, and time-conscious individuals who thrive on achievement and success.
 These individuals are often high-achievers, self-motivated, and driven to accomplish their goals.
 However, along with these positive traits, type A personalities are also known for being impatient, easily irritated, and prone to experiencing high levels of stress and anxiety.